mendix/docs-site-test/content/en/docs/howto/security/best-practices-security.md

 * User name and password validation, specified within Mendix Studio Pro (for details, see [Published Web Services](/refguide/published-web-services/))
 * Client certificates and IP ranges, which are specified in the Mendix Cloud – these can be found at the network tab of your node’s environment details as **Access Restriction Profiles**

+{{% alert color="info" %}}
+To authenticate a user for a REST API service, the user's role should be allowed to use the REST API service, and the attribute `WebServiceUser` for this user must be set to `false`.
+{{% /alert %}}

 ## 6 Using the Encryption Module When Storing Sensitive Information